Second Dutch Expedition to the East Indies: Background

 In 1592 the cartographer Petrus Plancius published a series of charts showing, in exact detail, the route to the Indies, which was the spark that instigated the first Dutch expedition to Indonesia.
 Plancius was interested in the new venture, and pored over the accounts of the first expedition in order to write a set of sailing directions for the expedition.

 Composition of the fleet

 Admiral Jacob van Neck was chosen as the leader, with Vice-Admiral Wybrand van Warwyck and arctic explorer Jacob van Heemskerck as his lieutenants.
-Also aboard was Willem Janszoon.
+Also aboard was Willem Janszoon and English explorer John Davis acting as pilot.
 On May 1, 1598, the fleet sailed from Texel.